nc-minibbs/mbbs/docs/data-pipeline.md

 2. The stop(s) were in fact observed, but no birds were seen.
-   In this case, there is an eBird submission, but the eBird export does not include the empty checklist.s In this case, we do know the count of all species is 0, and we add observations of 0 counts for these stops.
+   In this case, there is an eBird submission, but the eBird export does not include the empty checklists.
+   In this case, we do know the count of all species is 0, and we add observations of 0 counts for these stops.